AndrewOneal/capstone/Documentation/Project Notes.md

     - jsonEncode, converts map<String, Dynamic> into raw JSON string
     - This method is much simpler but also more error-prone.

-POTENTIAL PROBLEMS:
-- If we allow the user to customize the full article page, how do we use logic to determine what information they display?
-They can effectively write ANYTHING they want?
-- How to support full page customizability without repeating information from previous book entries?
-If there are 10 entries of one character, should they all be displayed at book 10, should only the book 10 entry be displayed, shoudld the information be merged somehow?

 Tables:
 [WIKIS]